What is osteopathy? Osteopathy is a holistic approach to treating a wide range of aches, pains and stiffness anywhere in the body.

 If you need to cancel your appointment with an osteopath, please contact me before 5 PM on the day before your visit.
 A late cancellation fee will apply.

 Osteopath treats a number of conditions that present with aches.
 Pain or stiffness to joints or tendons at any site on the body.
-Musculoskeletal pain and injury are commonly referred for treatment especially patients.
-With neck or back pain but other conditions may benefit.
+Musculoskeletal pain and injury are commonly referred for treatment especially patients with neck or back pain.
+However, other conditions may benefit.

 Besides, most people believe osteopathy only treats back and neck pain.
 It is, in fact, a holistic therapy that can treat a wide range of complaints about most parts of the body.